SunnyPerProvare/SCCMDocs.it-it/sccm/osd/understand/task-sequence-variables.md

 #### <a name="valid-values"></a>Valori validi

-- `0`: aggiungere il computer di destinazione a un dominio Windows
+- `0`: aggiunge il computer di destinazione a un dominio Windows
-- `1`: aggiungere il computer di destinazione a un gruppo di lavoro
+- `1`: aggiunge il computer di destinazione a un gruppo di lavoro

 ### <a name="OSDJoinWorkgroupName"></a> OSDJoinWorkgroupName